 The ECP is composed of a two-tiered funding process focusing on early priorities (Tier 1), and a second program designed to prepare for more comprehensive capital investments (Tier 2).
 All Orange County cities plus the County of Orange have received funding under this program.
-To date, there have been 13 rounds of funding under the Tier 1 grants program.
+To date, there have been 14 rounds of funding under the Tier 1 grants program.

-A total of 222 projects, amounting to more than \$36.5 million, have been awarded by the Board since 2011.
-Of the 222 projects, construction on 186 projects have been completed, 23 are in various stages of implementation, and 13 have been cancelled by the awarded agency.
-The next Tier 1 call is anticipated to be released in early 2024.
+To date, 233 Tier 1 projects, totaling approximately \$40 million, have been awarded by the Board since 2011.
+Of the 233 projects, construction on 199 projects have been completed, 17 are in various stages of implementation, and 17 have been cancelled by the awarded agency.
+The 15th Tier 1 call is anticipated in early 2025.
+On March 10, 2025, the 15th Tier 1 call was released and programming recommendations are anticipated in summer 2025.

-It is estimated that 69.5 million gallons of trash have been captured since the inception of the program, which equates to over 12,000 trash truck loads of garbage that could have been deposited in Orange County streams and waters.
+It is estimated that 81.5 million gallons of trash have been captured since the inception of the program, which equates to over 14,400 trash truck loads of garbage that could have been deposited in Orange County streams and waters.
 Over time, the volume of trash captured is expected to increase.

-In addition, there have been two rounds of funding under the Tier 2 grants program.
-A total of 22 projects in the amount of \$27.89 million have been awarded by the Board since 2013.
-Of the 22 projects, construction on 18 projects have been completed and four projects have been cancelled by the awarded agency.
+To date, 26 projects totaling approximately \$35 million have been awarded by the Board since 2013.
+Of the 26 projects, construction on 18 projects have been completed, four projects are in progress, and four projects have been cancelled by the awarded agency.
 It is estimated that Tier 2-funded projects, once fully functional, will have an annual groundwater recharge potential of approximately 157 million gallons of water from infiltration or through pumped and treated recharge facilities.
-The next Tier 2 call is anticipated to be released in early 2024.
+The appropriate timing of the next Tier 2 call will be assessed and determined by funding availability as well as the number of viable projects from eligible agencies.